by-student-2017/lammps_education_metal_win/potentials/meam/Al-X(X=Cu,Fe,Co,Ni,Au,V,W,Ti)/readme.txt

 #------------------------------------------------------------------------
 # According to the paper, if the parameters are set appropriately, the difference between the experimental and calculated values ​​of Young's modulus (E) and thermal expansion coefficient (alpha) is approximately 15%.
 #------------------------------------------------------------------------
+# Note: Calculation taking into account the additive elements in the Al-based alloy.
+In order to handle the interactions between different additive elements more accurately, it is necessary to optimize the parameters between the additive elements.
+#------------------------------------------------------------------------
 # In the paper, d, Cmin and Cmax are all calculated using the "Assumption" formula.
 (A-M (M=Cu,Fe,Co))
 # For "Al-M (M = Ni, Au, V, W, Ti)", only Ec, re, and B are provided.
 There is no mention of d, Cmin, or Cmax in the paper.
 I don't know if I need to apply the "Assumption" formula.
 This is because the paper only shows Cu, Fe, and Co being deposited on the Al surface.
 #------------------------------------------------------------------------